-Why You Should Switch to Natural Deodorant (Plus Our Top Three Picks)
+Why You Should Switch to Natural Deodorant (Plus Our Top Five Picks)

 When you begin your journey to nontoxic living, swapping out personal care products can be the most intimidating—and rising to the top of the hardest things to switch is deodorant.
 Not only does a natural product that doesn’t prevent sweating take some getting used to, but it’s also hard to find your perfect natural deodorant fit—what works for one person doesn’t necessarily work for another.